wronawiktor/docs/docs/kubernetes/ingress-controller.md

 The following file is an Ingress resource that sends traffic to your Service via hello-world.nc.

-Create hello-ingress.yaml from the following file:
+Create the hello-ingress.yaml from the following file:

 ```yaml title="hello-ingress.yaml"
 apiVersion: networking.k8s.io/v1